politicalphysicist/politicalphysicist.github.io/content/Politics/brexit.md

 Let me be clear: I am a believer in democratic European federalism.
 However, I have serious doubts that the EU can ever become such a system, given its extreme democratic deficit.
-At best, I think that a set of countries, which would like need to be lead by Leftist governments, would essentially secede from the EU at once to form some other institution.
+At best, I think that a set of countries, which would likely need to be lead by Leftist governments, would essentially secede from the EU at once to form some other institution.
 More likely, any such government would be forced out of the EU if it tried to